-The authorized total number of preferred shares (the "GH Group Preferred Shares") of GH Group, Inc. ("GH Group") is 50,000,000.
-As of June 30, 2022 and December 31, 2021, there was 18,515,491 GH Group Preferred Shares issued and outstanding.
-Holders of GH Group Preferred Shares are entitled to notice of and to attend any meeting of the shareholders of GH Group but are not entitled to vote.
-The GH Group Preferred Shares do not carry any voting rights and include a 15% cumulative dividend rate, which is increased by 5% in the year following the first anniversary of the date of issuance.
-Dividends are payable when and if declared by GH Group's board of directors.
-The GH Group Preferred Shares have a conversion option to convert the Preferred Shares into Class A Common Stock of GH Group within 60 days after the issuance by the holder.
-In the event of a liquidation, voluntary or involuntary, dissolution or winding-up of GH Group, the holders of the GH Group Preferred Shares outstanding are entitled to be paid out of the assets of GH Group available for distribution to it stockholders.
-GH Group has the right to redeem all or some of the Preferred Shares from a holder for an amount equal to the Liquidation Value and all unpaid accrued and accumulated dividends.
+The authorized total number of preferred shares (the "GH Group Preferred Shares") of GH Group, Inc. ("GH Group") is 50,000,000 of which 45,000,000 shares are designated as shares of Series A Preferred Stock ("GH Group Series A Preferred") and 55,000 shares are designated as shares of Series B Preferred Stock ("GH Group Series B Preferred").
+As of September 30, 2022 and December 31, 2021, there were 662,903 and 18,515,491, respectively, GH Group Preferred Shares issued and outstanding.
+Holders of GH Group Preferred Shares are entitled to receive notice of and attend any meeting of the shareholders of GH Group but are not entitled to vote.
+The GH Group Preferred Shares do not carry any voting rights and are not convertible.
+In the event of a liquidation, voluntary or involuntary, dissolution or winding-up of GH Group, the holders of outstanding GH Group Preferred Shares are entitled to be paid out of the assets of GH Group available for distribution to it stockholders, before any payment shall be made to the holders of Junior Securities, of which holders of GH Group Series B Preferred are to receive payment prior to holders of GH Group Series A Preferred.
+GH Group has the right to redeem all or some of the GH Group Preferred Shares from a holder for an amount equal to the liquidation value and all unpaid accrued and accumulated dividends.